OGHeyDude/Dev-Agency/docs/guides/STAD_Quick_Reference_Claude.md

 ---

-## 🚧 Blocker Decision Tree
+## 🚧 Blocker Decision Tree (Stage 2-3)

 ```
 Encounter Issue
     ↓
-Is it a bug/tool failure?
+Is it a bug/test failure?
-    ├─ YES → Type 1: FIX IT (no workarounds)
+    ├─ YES → Type 1: FIX IT PROPERLY
-    │         - Debug with git bisect
+    │         - Follow bug_fix_recipe.md
+    │         - Use debug agent for complex issues
-    │         - Fix root cause
+    │         - Fix root cause (NO WORKAROUNDS)
     │         - Add regression test
     │         - Document in work report
+    │         - Re-validate
     │
-    └─ NO → Is it a design decision?
+    └─ NO → Is it a design/architecture decision?
              ├─ YES → Type 2: BLOCKED
+             │         - Examples:
+             │           • Which library to use?
+             │           • How to handle edge case not in spec?
+             │           • API design choice needed?
              │         - Set status: BLOCKED
-             │         - Document what's needed
+             │         - Document decision needed
              │         - Create handoff
              │         - Wait for human decision
+             │
+             └─ NO → Is it an integration issue?
+                      ├─ YES → Type 3: COLLABORATE
+                      │         - Architect agent for analysis
+                      │         - Debug agent for root cause
+                      │         - Fix per patterns
+                      │         - Re-validate
                       │
                       └─ NO → Continue working
 ```

 **NEVER:**